Post may contain affiliate links.

 We love a hearty red sauce and I build flavor in slightly different ways than the authentic recipe for Bolognese.
 But, I think you’ll find my bolognese recipe variations to be as luscious and hearty as the original.

 You’re going to be amazed at how scrumptious this non-traditional Bolognese sauce is.
 The recipe makes around 3 quarts of sauce.
-That’s enough to serve 8 or 10 and perfectly portioned for this Rigatoni Bolognese recipe.
+That’s enough to serve 8 or 10 of your very best friends.

 How to Identify Different Tomato-Based Sauces